Omisore76/Guess_The_Number1/README.md

 ```
 	python3 Guess_The_Number.py
 ```
-- Enter the number of password(s) needed, as well as the desired length of your password
+- Enter any number of your choice when prompted

 - Finally, deactivate the virtual environment once done
 ```